ricardojoserf/slae32/a4_Custom_Encoder/README.md

 ## Motivation

 The motivation to create custom encoding algorithms is to be able to beat pattern matching and bypass AVs.
-For this exercise, we start from the "Insertion" and "NOP" encoders from the course, update both ideas and create two new encoding algorithms.
+For this exercise, we start from the "Insertion" and "NOT" encoder algorithms from the course, update both ideas and create two new encoding algorithms.

 ---------------------------------------------------